Published on January 23rd, 2012 | by Kim Stiglitz3

 How to Put the Love in Your Valentine’s Day Marketing

-Valentine’s Day 2012 is coming fast!
-According to the experts at the National Retail Federation, retail spending for the holiday will increase nearly 13 percent this year – that’s huge!
+Valentine’s Day is coming fast!
+According to the experts at the National Retail Federation, retail spending for the holiday increased nearly 13 percent in 2012 – that’s huge!
 On top of this, the average person will spend $116.21 on traditional Valentine’s Day merchandise this year, an increase of 12.8% over 2011’s total, with expenditures on jewelry and clothing expected to rise substantially.

 This makes this Valentine’s Day the fourth most popular shopping holiday of the year, just behind the winter holidays of Christmas/Hanukkah, Back-to-School and Mother’s Day.